Far-right French politician Le Pen sighted at Trump Tower

 New York (CNN)The leader of France's far-right National Front party, Marine Le Pen, was seen in Trump Tower in Manhattan on Thursday.

 Le Pen, who in November called President-elect Donald Trump's victory a "sign of hope" for people who are against globalization, was not on a readout of meetings provided to the press earlier Thursday.
 Sean Spicer, the incoming White House press secretary, said neither Trump nor anyone else from the transition team will meet with her.
+Spicer has also said recently that Trump would not be meeting with any foreign leaders prior to the Inauguration.

 "Trump Tower is open to the public," he said.